Undergraduates FAQ

 How does the admissions cycle work?

-Once the application closes (typically during the finals week of the previous quartyer), the admissions committee will review your applications.
+Once the application closes (typically during the finals week of the previous quarter), the admissions committee will review your applications.
 The admissions committee is made up of the graduate student coordinators.
 Applicants will be matched with projects based on interests.
 Selected applicants will receive an email asking them to confirm their acceptance.
 Since some applicants may decline joining Statistics DRP (because they are doing a different DRP or research experience), acceptances will be sent out in multiple waves before the quarter starts.
 Once all projects have been assigned a student, we will notify remaining applicants encouraging them to apply next quarter.
 Strong applicants who apply repeatedely will have a higher chance of being selected in the future.